 ECFC & San Diego Grantmakers Lunch & Site Visit – Mi Escuelita Therapeutic Preschool, October 18th

-ECFC and San Diego Grantmakers invite you to participate in two upcoming events: a Grantmakers Learning & Networking Lunch and a Site Visit Program on October 18th.
+ECFC and San Diego Grantmakers hosted a joint Grantmakers Learning & Networking Lunch and a Site Visit Program on October 18th, 2019 in conjunction with the Grantmakers for Education annual conference in San Diego.

-Following the lunch, we will have the opportunity for a unique site visit to the Mi Escuelita Therapeutic Preschool in the Chula Vista School District of San Diego.
+Following a networking lunch, the program provided an opportunity for a unique site visit to the Mi Escuelita Therapeutic Preschool in the Chula Vista School District of San Diego.
 Mi Escuelita is the only school of its kind in Southern California, designed especially for children ages 3-5 affected by domestic violence and abuse to help break the cycle of violence, help children and their families heal and begin the right path for school.

 Young children who have been exposed to violence and trauma experience a wide range of difficulties that affect their development, education and health (such as reduced verbal ability which can impede school readiness and academic outcomes in later grades).